explosion/spaCy/website/docs/api/cli.md

 <!-- TODO: document new pretrain command and link to new pretraining docs -->

-Pre-train the "token to vector" (`tok2vec`) layer of pipeline components on [raw text](/api/data-formats#pretrain), using an approximate language-modeling objective.
+Pre-train the "token to vector" ([`Tok2vec`](/api/tok2vec)) layer of pipeline components on [raw text](/api/data-formats#pretrain), using an approximate language-modeling objective.
 Specifically, we load pretrained vectors, and train a component like a CNN, BiLSTM, etc to predict vectors which match the pretrained ones.
 The weights are saved to a directory after each epoch.
-You can then pass a path to one of these pretrained weights files to the `spacy train` command.
+You can then include a **path to one of these pretrained weights files** in your [training config](/usage/training#config) as the `init_tok2vec` setting when you train your model.
 This technique may be especially helpful if you have little labelled data.

 <Infobox title="Changed in v3.0" variant="warning">